claitz/roPybblica/README.md

 ## About <a name = "about"></a>

-pyMeme is a python script that leverages Markov Chains to generate memes.
+roPybblica is a python script that leverages Markov Chains to generate fake newspaper headlines and output as png for meme purposes.

 ## Getting Started <a name = "getting_started"></a>